Louis II de Lorraine, cardinal de Guise: Consequences of murder

-In the wake of the duel assassination Paris and France at large exploded in fury.
+In the wake of the dual assassination Paris and France at large exploded in fury.
 The streets rang with cries of 'Murder!'
 'Fire!'
 'Vengeance!'
 The Seize which ruled Paris, vowed that they would expend every last drop of blood to avenge the two princes.
 In early 1589, Rouen would fall to a ligueur coup, and servants of the deceased Cardinal would be among those who composed the new ligueur council in the key city.
 While the population of Paris was largely upset about the murder of their Catholic hero, the duke of Guise, for the legally tactical ligueurs, the murder of Cardinal Guise was far more strategically advantageous to their cause.
 It was possible to declare that by killing a Cardinal, Henri had incurred an automatic excommunication, not even requiring the word of the Pope to establish.
 As such they were legally obligated to rebel against him to restore 'Christian rule'.
 The doctors of the Sorbonne certainly took this view and in anticipation of the imminent excommunication of the king for the murder of the Cardinal, they declared Henri deposed, and elaborated that it was the duty of all Frenchman to resist him forcefully.

 Pope Sixtus V was sympathetic to these efforts, and commented that Henri's murder of Cardinal Guise was a sacrilegious act that carried with it the possibility of excommunication.
 As early as 24 December Henri had requested a meeting with the Papal Legate Morosini to explain his actions, he asserted he would have preferred to deal with the Guise brothers via the normal legal process, but their threats to his authority were too immediate.
 Morosini was disgusted, and informed the king he had violated the Papal bull In Cena Domini through his murder of the Cardinal, and that he would need to seek absolution from the Pope.
 Henri retorted that he was exempt from excommunication by virtue of being king of France.
 While Morosini had the authority to excommunicate him in that meeting, through his office, he decided not to, leaving it to the Pope to decide.
-On 25 December, Henri confessed to the theologal of Blois for his murder of Cardinal Guise, and was absolved by him.
+On 25 December, Henri confessed to the theologal of Blois for his murder of Cardinal Guise and was absolved by him.